Botanical Name: Peucedanum ostruthium, Imperatoria ostruthium.

 Other Common Names: Imperatoria romana, servato (Spanish), Meisterwurz (German), benzoin francais (French), mesterrot (Norwegian), mästerrot (Swedish), rohtosuoputki (Finnish).

 The dark green leaves are three-lobed and grow from long stalks.
-The inflorescence is large with numerous white and reddish flowers.
+The inflorescence is extensive with numerous white and reddish flowers.
 The plant is in bloom from June to August.

-The fruits are round, yellowish brown with wide, pale yellow winged edge.
-Masterwort has a strong celery-like smell but the taste is somewhat odd.
+The fruits are round, yellowish brown with broad, pale yellow winged edge.
+Masterwort has a strong celery-like smell, but the taste is somewhat odd.